“For You have made him a little lower than the angels, and You have crowned him with glory and honor” (Psalm 8:5).

 DAVID MARVELED AT THE MAJESTY OF GOD’S CREATION AND WAS AMAZED THAT GOD GAVE HUMAN BEINGS SUCH A GLORIOUS AND HONORABLE PLACE IN THAT CREATION.
 “You have made him to have dominion over the works of Your hands,” David sang to God.
 “You have put all things under his feet, all sheep and oxen — even the beasts of the field, the birds of the air, and the fish of the sea that pass through the paths of the seas” (Psalm 8:6-8).
 Humanity is the crowning jewel of the physical cosmos, all the rest of which was made mostly to be a habitat or home for humankind.

 Jesus of Nazareth was the most fully human being who has ever lived.
 What we see in Him is a living example of what God had in mind when He designed the human race.
-He shows us our true dignity in God’s plan — and also the absurdity of the devil’s plan to give us a “higher” place than God has let us have.
+He shows us our true dignity in God’s plan — and also the absurdity of the devil’s plan to give us a “higher” place than God has granted us.

 “O Lord God, we pray that we may be inspired to nobleness of life in the least of things.
 May we dignify all our daily life.
 May we set such a sacredness upon every part of our life that nothing shall be trivial, nothing unimportant, and nothing dull, in the daily round” (Henry Ward Beecher).